yole/etymograph/README.md

  * `syllable is stressed`: Checks whether the current phoneme is in the stressed syllable.
  * `syllable is <ordinal>`: Checks if the current phoneme is in the syllable with the given indes.
    Example: `syllable is second to last`
+ * `sound is same as`: Checks whether the current phoneme is the same as the specified phoneme.
+   Example: `sound is same as next vowel`

 The following instructions can be used in phonological rules: